easypanel-io/website/docs/05-templates/hastypaste/index.md

 ## Benefits

-- Fast and Minimal: Hasty Paste is designed to be fast and minimal, allowing users to quickly paste and share text without any unnecessary features or distractions.
+- Quick and Efficient: Hasty Paste is designed for speed and efficiency.
+It allows you to quickly paste and save text, making it perfect for those who need to share information swiftly.
-- Publicly Accessible: Pastes created in Hasty Paste are publicly accessible, meaning no authentication is required to view or access the shared text.
+- Accessible: The app is publicly accessible with no authentication needed.
+This makes it easy for anyone to use and share text.
-- Secure and Random IDs: Hasty Paste generates random IDs for each paste, reducing the risk of brute force attacks.
-It also offers an optional 'long' ID for added security.
+- Secure: Hasty Paste uses randomly generated IDs to reduce the risk of brute force attacks.
+It also offers the option to add expiring pastes for added security.
-- Expiring Pastes: Users can choose to create expiring pastes, which automatically delete after a certain period of time.
-This is useful for sharing temporary or sensitive information.
-- Dark Theme: Hasty Paste offers a dark theme option for users who prefer a darker interface.
-- Optional Syntax Highlighting: Users can enable optional syntax highlighting for their pastes, making it easier to read and understand code snippets.
-- REST API: Hasty Paste provides a REST API for programmatic access to create and manage pastes.
-This allows developers to integrate the app into their own applications or workflows.
-- Custom File Systems: Hasty Paste supports custom file systems, including a flat-file system and S3 objects.
-This flexibility allows users to choose the storage solution that best fits their needs.
-- Lightweight Docker Image: Hasty Paste is available as a lightweight Docker image, built on Alpine Linux.
-This makes it easy to deploy and run the app in containerized environments.

 ## Features

-- Quickly Paste and Save: Hasty Paste allows users to quickly paste and save text, making it easy to share information with others.
+- Fast Pasting: Hasty Paste allows you to quickly paste and save text.
+This is ideal for sharing debug logs or any other text-based information.
+- Public Access: The app is publicly accessible, meaning anyone can use it to share text.
+No authentication is needed.
-- Randomly Generated IDs: Each paste in Hasty Paste is assigned a randomly generated ID, ensuring uniqueness and reducing the risk of brute force attacks.
+- Random ID Generation: Hasty Paste generates random IDs for each paste, reducing the risk of brute force attacks.
-- Optional 'Long' IDs: Hasty Paste offers an optional 'long' ID format, which provides added security by increasing the complexity of the ID.
-- Expiring Pastes: Users can choose to create expiring pastes, which automatically delete after a certain period of time.
-This is useful for sharing temporary or sensitive information.
+- Expiring Pastes: The app allows you to add expiring pastes, providing an extra layer of security for your shared text.
-- Dark Theme: Hasty Paste offers a dark theme option, providing a visually appealing interface for users who prefer darker colors.
+- Dark Theme and Syntax Highlighting: Hasty Paste offers a dark theme for comfortable viewing in low-light environments.
+It also provides optional syntax highlighting to make code easier to read.
-- Optional Syntax Highlighting: Users can enable optional syntax highlighting for their pastes, making it easier to read and understand code snippets.
-- No JavaScript Needed: Hasty Paste does not require JavaScript to function, ensuring compatibility with a wide range of devices and browsers.
-- Minimal Resource Usage: Hasty Paste is designed to use minimal resources, making it efficient and lightweight.
+- Minimal Resource Usage: The app uses minimal resources, making it a lightweight solution for sharing text.
-- REST API: Hasty Paste provides a REST API for programmatic access to create and manage pastes.
-This allows developers to integrate the app into their own applications or workflows.
-- Pick Your File System: Hasty Paste supports custom file systems, allowing users to choose the storage solution that best fits their needs.
-Options include a custom flat-file system and S3 objects.
-- Caching: Hasty Paste supports caching, both internal and with Redis, to improve performance and reduce load on the file system.
-- Lightweight Docker Image: Hasty Paste is available as a lightweight Docker image, built on Alpine Linux.
-This makes it easy to deploy and run the app in containerized environments.

 ## Links